twhelan25/twhelan25-tryhackme--Brooklyn-Nine-Nine/README.md

 ```bash
 cat /root/root.txt
 ```
-I hope you enjoyed this hacking the nine nine.
+I hope you enjoyed hacking the nine nine.
 Be sure to try to figure out the other path that you can take to root this box.